 Even the best sleepers may struggle with insomnia or wakefulness during pregnancy, particularly in later stages.
 Insomnia is most common in the first and third trimesters when hormones surge, and your body becomes ungainly.
 Late night bathroom trips can disrupt your sleep three to five times a night (or more), and it can be hard to fall back asleep after that.

 Once you deliver, you can expect more sleepless nights for late-night feedings and diaper changes, so you really need your rest now.
 Excessive sleep problems can be unhealthy for you as an expectant mom and your growing baby.
-Be sure to consult your OB-GYN if your sleep issues have you nodding off during the day or the fatigue is unmanageable.
+Be sure to consult your OB-GYN if your sleep issues have you suffering from daytime sleepiness, excessive napping or the fatigue is unmanageable.